Rugged Shores and Sheltered Routes

 Explore Northern Passages

-Hartley Bay (Kulkayu) sits near the wide entrance to Kitimat Arm, a.k.a.
-Douglas Channel.
-The settlement is the home community of the Gitga’at First Nation.
+Hartley Bay (Kulkayu) sits near the wide entrance to Douglas Channel.
+The community is on the main route to Alaska and pretty much a necessary stop.
+This is the home of the Gitga’at First Nation, which means “People of the Cane.”
+The Gitga’at are members of the Tsimshian nation..
 It is a welcome stop for fuel and land rest.
 Hartley Bay Fuels and Marina sells marine gas and diesel and provides moorage for about 40 boats, although availability is very limited, as are food and other necessities.
+Coghlan Anchorage is an alternative to mooring in Hartley Bay.
+It is southwest via Stewart Narrows (53 23.9 N 129 17.0 W), tucked behind Promise Island, with mooring buoys.

 All routes lead to Porcher Island where three small settlements established in the early 20th century still boast a few inhabitants.
 These settlements are found at Hunts Inlet and at Humpback Bay, both on the island’s northernmost tip, and at Oona River, which flows into Ogden Channel at the island’s eastern edge.
 Canneries, wooden ship-building and Scandinavian pioneers are part of the history.